Skip to main content

 About This Edition

-The 2026 edition spotlights notable trends such as the rise of sustainable and plant-forward cuisine, a renewed emphasis on cultural authenticity, and the expansion of exceptional dining experiences into outer boroughs.
+The 2026 edition spotlights notable trends such as the rise of sustainable and plant-forward cuisine, a renewed emphasis on cultural authenticity, the expansion of exceptional dining experiences into outer boroughs.
 Several newcomers have joined the ranks alongside established favorites, reflecting NYC’s resilience and innovation in a post-pandemic culinary landscape.

 Frequently Asked Questions